Vietnam.vn - Nền tảng quảng bá Việt Nam

 Vietnam: Modern and optimistic

-Vietnam in the hearts of friends
+Vietnam in the hearts of its friends.

 Timothée Rousselin (France):

-Vietnamese people are kind and hospitable
+Vietnamese people are kind and hospitable.

-Vietnam in the hearts of friends
+Vietnam in the hearts of its friends.

 The spirit of the Vietnamese people inspires people around the world.

-Vietnam in the hearts of friends
+Vietnam in the hearts of its friends.

-Vietnam is young, modern and always moving forward.
+Vietnam is young, modern, and always moving forward.

-Vietnam in the hearts of friends
+Vietnam in the hearts of its friends.

-Mr. Petr Tsvetov, First Vice President of the Russia - Vietnam Friendship Association:
+Mr. Petr Tsvetov, First Vice President of the Russia-Vietnam Friendship Association:

 Vietnam has a presence in many places around the world.

-There are many smiles in Vietnam
+There are many smiles in Vietnam.

 Source: https://thoidai.com.vn/viet-nam-trong-tam-long-ban-be-217525.html